PatZermo/patzermo.github.io/README.md

-    print(f"And of course, I used it together with {mlLibraries[1:2]} and {mlLibraries[3]} to create amazing graphs ;)") print(f"A while ago, I started learning and familiarizing myself with deep learning libraries {dlLibraries} and studying neural networks, LLMs, NLP, and computer vision, aiming to develop myself in the field of AI.") print(f"Additionally, I have knowledge and very good proficiency in: {tools}") print("I hope you didn't mind counting the indices of the lists. :D")
+    print(f"And of course, I used it together with {mlLibraries[1:2]} and {mlLibraries[3]} to create amazing graphs ;)") print(f"A while ago, I started learning and familiarizing myself with deep learning libraries {dlLibraries} and studying neural networks, LLMs, NLP, and computer vision, aiming to develop myself in the field of AI.") print(f"Additionally, I have knowledge and very good proficiency in: {tools}") print("I hope you didn't mind counting the indices of the lists :P")
 else:
     print("Hello, world!
 Look at my Github too 🌍")
 ```